 Seared Beef with Roasted Red Peppers & Arugula

 Chefs globally have used the term carpaccio to describe thin slices of many things.
-From raw meats and seafood to cooked meats like prosciutto or smoked salmon, or even sliced vegetables like beets, radish and fennel, really anything can go.
+From raw meats and seafood to cooked meats like prosciutto or smoked salmon, or even sliced vegetables like beets, radish, and fennel, really anything can go.
 We found this recipe in the food and wine pairing book "100 Perfect Pairings," by Jill Silverman Hough (2010), and this recipe is a favorite in our household.
 We find that the sweet/sour combination from the balsamic vinegar works perfectly with Pinot Noir.
-The bonus with this recipe is the short length of ingredients and simple prep!
+The bonus with this recipe is the short list of ingredients and simple prep!
 Serves 4.

 3 tbsp extra virgin olive oil